 Our model of penetrance provides a simple, reproducible, and quantitative framework for evaluating clinical utility, which implicates certain genetic tests as only weakly predictive.

-We have encapsulated our analysis in a web tool that allows users to substitute their own estimates of population parameters and reproduce key figures.
+We’ve also encapsulated our analysis in a web tool that allows users to substitute their own estimates of population parameters and reproduce key figures.

 It seems that further investigations on the uncertainty around secondary findings are needed to fully justify the important clinical decisions based on them.